jupyter-book/jupyter-book/docs/content/layout.md

     print(f"this is output line {ii}")
 ```

-## Wide-format content
+## Full-width content

 Sometimes, you'd like to use **all** of the horizontal space available to you.
-This allows
-you to highlight particular ideas, visualizations, etc.
+This allows you to highlight particular ideas, visualizations, etc.

-In Jupyter Book, you can specify that the outputs of a cell (if it's a code cell) or the entire
+### Full-width code cells

-cell (if it's a Markdown cell) should take up all of
-the horizontal space (including the margin to the right) using the
-following cell metadata tag:
+You can specify that a code cell's inputs and/or outputs should take up all of the horizontal space (including the margin to the right) using the following cell metadata tag:

 ```json
 {